mlabs-haskell/lambda-buffers/docs/plutarch.md

 ### Type definition mapping

-Plutarch backend support all types from the LambdaBuffers Plutus module, as to enable full featured Plutus script development.
+Plutarch backend supports all types from the LambdaBuffers Plutus module, as to enable full featured Plutus script development.

-Additionally, it also support some types from the LambdaBuffers Prelude module, namely `Bool`, `Integer`, `Maybe`, `Either` and `List`.
+Additionally, it also supports some types from the LambdaBuffers Prelude module, namely `Bool`, `Integer`, `Maybe`, `Either` and `List`.

 ```lbf
 module Foo